Wednesday, December 27, 2023

 A Certain Scientific Railgun T is an Anime I'm loving more each time I rewatch it.
 Railgun S as a complete work of Art is still the greatest Masterpiece of the Raildex franchise.
 But Railgun T being a bit less intense and more episodic is perhaps proving to be more rewatchable.

-The Daihasei Festival Arc was perfect, and most of the Dream Ranker Arc very fun, lots of cool one offs that expand the universe, and for the most part even what it's main plot winds up being is very interesting.
+The Daihasei Festival Arc was perfect, and most of the Dream Ranker Arc was very fun, lots of cool one offs that expand the universe, and for the most part even what it's main plot winds up being is very interesting.
 But I have one thing against it.

 And that problem is a Spoiler so don't read ahead if you don't want to be spoiled.